tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 We should be able to learn from the comparison that in some branches in the IR, `v0` is positive.
-In that region, we can add a new IR instruction `v2` that attaches that knowledge right in the type field (yay, sparseness!) and then rewrite uses of `v0` to now use `v2`.
+In that region, we can add a new IR instruction `v2` that attaches that knowledge right in the instruction's type field (yay, sparseness!) and then rewrite uses of `v0` to now use `v2`.

 ```python
 v0: Integer = ...